dansketcher/activerecord-userstamp/README.md

 Userstamp extends `ActiveRecord::Base` to add automatic updating of `creator`, `updater`, and `deleter` attributes.
 It is based loosely on `ActiveRecord::Timestamp`.

+## NOTE
+This gem is now compatible only with rails >= 5.0.0.rc1.
+This is because rails 5 doesn't want us adding application sepecific behavior on `ActiveRecord::Base` and use `ApplicationRecord` instead.

 Two class methods (`model_stamper` and `stampable`) are implemented in this gem.
 The `model_stamper` method is used in models that are responsible for creating, updating, or deleting other objects.
 Typically this would be the `User` model of your application.
 The `stampable` method is used in